-Plan Framework and Overarching Objectives
+/// Plan Framework and Overarching Objectives

 Thrive Montgomery 2050 aims to create communities that offer equitable access to jobs, more housing, transportation, parks, and public spaces.
 Just as importantly, it can help guide the design of the built environment to strengthen the social and physical health of our residents, supporting active lifestyles and encouraging interaction and engagement.
-This framework embraces and builds on the Wedges and Corridors plan, with a greater emphasis on the development of compact, complete communities and the role of major corridors as places to grow.
-The plan is designed to integrate arts and culture into the fabric of our community and open opportunities for creative expression.
+This framework embraces and builds on the Wedges and Corridors Plan, with a greater emphasis on the development of compact, "Complete Communities" and the role of major corridors as places to grow.
+It also supports greater conservation and expanded protection of our natural resources and recognizes the importance of integrating arts and culture in our communities.

-The ideas and recommendations in this plan are organized to achieve three overarching objectives: economic competitiveness, racial and social equity, and environmental sustainability.
+The ideas and recommendations in this Plan are organized to achieve three overarching objectives: economic competitiveness, racial equity and social justice, and environmental health and resilience.